NLTGCR: A class of Nonlinear Acceleration Procedures based on Conjugate Residuals: Numerical experiments

 \subsubsection{Superiority of the adaptive update version}

-The Bratu problem has the property of being almost linear despite the presence of an exponential term.
-This property also appears in many applications when nearing convergence.
-Therefore, it is worth considering the linearized residual version of nlTGCR(m) ($\> 8a$ in Section \ref{sec:LinUpd}) as it can substantially reduce the number of required function evaluations.
-However, the linear update version is generally less robust than the nonlinear one.
-To address this issue and still benefit from the reduced number of function evaluations, we introduce an \emph{adaptive update version} that balances the robustness and efficiency of nlTGCR(m).
+The Bratu problem possesses the property of being almost linear despite the presence of an exponential term.
+This property also appears in numerous applications when nearing convergence. { Hence, this problem is suitable to illustrate the difference between the linearized and nonlinear update versions, while also showing the advantage of utilizing the adaptive update version. }

-\paragraph{Adaptive update} We introduce a residual check mechanism that determines when to switch from the nonlinear update to the linear update, as well as when to switch back.
-Let $r^{nl}_j$ and $r^{lin}_j$ denote the nonlinear and linear residuals at iteration $j$, respectively: